Exhibition Stadium: After replacement by SkyDome

+Demolition

 The stadium was demolished in 1999 and the site is now the location of BMO Field and a parking lot.
 A few chairs from the stadium can be found on the southeast corner just north of the bridge to Ontario Place's main entrance.
 As is common with stadium demolitions, a number of the remaining seats were sold to fans and collectors.
 The original locations of all bases and home plate are marked in the parking lot south of BMO Field.

-The "Mistake by the Lake"

 Although not widely used while the stadium was in operation (given the well known references to Cleveland's Municipal Stadium), the term "Mistake by the Lake" has been used more recently in reflection by Toronto media to refer to the now-demolished venue.